kimwalisch/primecount/doc/Partial-Sieve-Function.md

 [PhiTiny.cpp](https://github.com/kimwalisch/primecount/blob/master/src/PhiTiny.cpp)).
-The partial sieve function phi(x, a) is also part of [primecount's C/C++ API](https://github.com/kimwalisch/primecount/blob/master/doc/libprimecount.md#c-api-reference) and is available in the [primecount command-line application](https://github.com/kimwalisch/primecount#installation) via the ```--phi``` option, e.g. phi(1000, 10) can be computed using: ```primecount 1000 10 --phi```.
+The partial sieve function phi(x, a) is also part of [primecount's C/C++ API](https://github.com/kimwalisch/primecount/blob/master/doc/libprimecount.md#c-api-reference) and it is available in the [primecount command-line application](https://github.com/kimwalisch/primecount#installation) via the ```--phi``` option, e.g. phi(1000, 10) can be computed using: ```primecount 1000 10 --phi```.

 # Recursive formula